Yours Faithfully, Edna Welthorpe (Mrs) – Joe Orton’s Prank Letters

 £12 per person, £10 concession (60+, Students, The Postal Museum Members)

 For the 2018 Bloomsbury Festival, The Postal Museum hosts a special evening celebrating the hilarious letters of complaint sent by Mrs. Edna Welthorpe – a pseudonym of controversial 60s playwright Joe Orton.
+There will also be special guest Holly Johnson, lead vocalist from Frankie Goes to Hollywood at the event.

 A working class gay man who lived before the decriminalisation of homosexuality, Orton’s body of works satirise social and sexual inequality.
 His major plays – Entertaining Mr Sloane (1964), Loot (1965) and What the Butler Saw (1969) – outraged and amused audiences during the counterculture movement in the Swinging Sixties, before his brutal murder at the hands of lover Kenneth Halliwell brought a tragic end to a short but prolific career.